SystemsApproach/private5g/ran.rst

 4.5 Control Loops
 -----------------

-We conclude this description of RAN internals by re-visiting the sequence of steps involved in disaggregation, which, as the previous three sections reveal, is being pursued in multiple tiers.
+We conclude this description of RAN internals by revisiting the sequence of steps involved in disaggregation, which, as the previous three sections reveal, is being pursued in multiple tiers.
 In doing so, we tie up several loose ends, and focus attention on the resulting